-New Vista Access strives to provide meaningful experiences and opportunities for individuals with Intellectual and Developmental Disabilities (IDD) with the goal for individuals to live and participate in their community.
-We promote person-centered care providing services to support an individual’s emotional, mental, and physical well-being to live their best life.
-New Vista Access is the central point of intake for all services for persons with IDD located at 1351 Newtown Pike, Building 5, Lexington, KY 40511.
+New Vista Access provides meaningful experiences and opportunities for individuals with Intellectual and Developmental Disabilities (IDD).
+The goal is for these individuals to live and participate in their community.
+We promote person-centered care with services to support emotional, mental and physical well-being.
+New Vista Access is the central point of intake for all services for persons with IDD located at 1351 Newtown Pike, Building 5, Lexington, KY, 40511.
 For questions or to make a referral, please call 859.272.7483.

 Acquired Brain Injury (ABI) provides services and supports to adults with acquired brain injuries who are working to re-enter community life.
 Services are provided in community settings and focus on obtaining and monitoring needed services for individuals with ABI.

-Consumer Directed Option (CDO) the purpose of CDO is to support recipients of the SCL, MPW, ABI and ABI-LTC waivers who choose to direct their own services.
+Participant Directed Services (PDS) the purpose of PDS is to support recipients of the SCL, MPW, ABI and ABI-LTC waivers who choose to direct their own services.
 Support brokers assist an individual and/or their representative to design a budget of supports used to recruit, employ and train staff chosen by the individual and/or representative.

 State General Funds Services meet the individual needs of children and adults who have IDD and are not currently recipients of a Medicaid waiver like SCL or MPW.
 State General Funds Services include case management, community living supports and personal assistance.
 Case managers coordinate the following services; crisis respite, supported employment, day training, behavior support and services as deemed appropriate by the individual’s person-centered team.